Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

 .. java:function:: class IPConnection(String host, int port)

- Creates an IP connection to the Brick Daemon with the given *host* and *port*.
-With the IP connection itself it is possible to enumerate the available devices.
+ Creates an IP Connection to the Brick Daemon with the given *host* and *port*.
+With the IP Connection itself it is possible to enumerate the available devices.
 Other then that it is only used to add Bricks and Bricklets to the connection.